Top 14: European competition

 All Top 14 clubs that do not qualify for the Champions Cup automatically qualify for the Challenge Cup.
 This means that all Top 14 clubs will participate in European competition during a given season.

 The French clubs have had success in the European competitions.
-The inaugural Heineken Cup, held in the 1995–96 season, was won by Toulouse, which would eventually claim three more championships (2003, 2005 and 2010).
-It was not until the fifth championship game that there was no French team in the final.
-There have also been five occasions where the final was an all-French affair.
-The first three were all won by Toulouse (against Perpignan in 2003, Stade Français in 2005, and Biarritz in 2010); the other two were victories by Toulon over Clermont in 2013 and 2015.
+The inaugural Heineken Cup, held in the 1995–96 season, was won by Toulouse, which would eventually claim five more championships (2003, 2005, 2010, 2021 and 2024).
+Brive won the second edition in 1997, then Toulon won three times in a row in 2013, 2014 and 2015.
+La Rochelle finally won the trophy on two occasions in 2022 and 2023, both finals against Leinster.
 In addition to the French success in the Heineken Cup and Champions Cup, the clubs in the lower European competitions have achieved similar results.
 The first four finals of the European Challenge Cup (1997–2000) were all-French affairs.
-Since then, however, only four French clubs (Clermont in 2007, Biarritz in 2012, Montpellier in 2016, and Stade Français in 2017) have won this competition, and French clubs in general have had less success; the revised Top 16/Top 14 format has required them to pay more attention to league games in order to avoid relegation.
+Since then, six French clubs (Clermont in 2007 and 2019, Biarritz in 2012, Montpellier in 2016 and 2021, Stade Français in 2017, Lyon in 2022, and Toulon in 2023) have won this competition.
 The now defunct European Shield, a repechage tournament for clubs knocked out in the first round of the Challenge Cup that was played for three seasons in 2003–05, was won by a French team each time.